ryansheehy0/Cheat_Sheets/sql.md

 ```

 ## Indexes
-Indexes are used to speed up queries.
+Indexes are used to speed up queries in exchange for taking up more space.

+When you create new data in the table, the index has to be updated as well which will speed up times.

 ```SQL
 CREATE INDEX index_name ON table_name (column1, column2);